lukaprijatelj/UNIVERSITY-Diploma-Assignment/README.md

 	BVH - bounding volume hierarchy

+# convert color from Linear to Gamma
+255*POWER(linearvalue/255,1/2.2)

+# convert color from Gamma To Linear
+255 * POWER(gammavalue / 255,2.2)

 ## Connect with android
 - Use command prompt to run ADB, in cmd go to the install directory of the ADB tools and type:
 	// start program